Registration Opens November 1, 2019

 This 24-hour weekend intensive is designed as a group journey into the mysteries and role of the Psychopomp, utilizing meditative states and our dreaming during sleep to awaken and invoke the Psychopomp.
 In large groups and dyads, we will discuss the nature of the Psychopomp, journey to awaken and enhance our own Psychopomp capacities, connect to the Psychopomp in our dreaming and bring those dreams to life the following day through psychodrama exercises.

-This weekend workshop, co-presented by Drake Spaeth and Angie Buchanan, is intended for any who seek to deepen and enrich their ability to work with others in transition.
+Dr. Drake Spaeth and Rev. Angie Buchanan are skilled facilitators and teachers, with over 25 years of international experience as speakers, and hosting workshops, rituals and Rites of Passage within the Pagan, occult, and interfaith communities.
+Join them as the come together to co-host the weekend.
+This workshop is intended for any who seek to deepen and enrich their ability to work with others in transition.
 This is an experiential immersion in the mysteries of death and transition.

 12:30 pm Arrivals - settle in